Temporal Upsampling of Depth Maps Using a Hybrid Camera: Temporal Upsampling of Depth maps

 \subsection{Energy Minimization}

-At every interval between two consecutive depth frames we reconstruct the intermediate depth maps by optimizing the following global energy Eq.~\ref{eqn:energy}, which consists of the energy terms introduced in the previous section:
+At every interval between two consecutive Kinect V2 captured depth maps, we reconstruct the intermediate depth maps by optimizing the following global energy Eq.~\ref{eqn:energy}, which consists of the energy terms introduced in the previous section: